peer-connectivity-estimator/bitcoin-network-logger/README.md

 Bitcoin Network Logger
 =====================================
-Log thousands of parameters specific to Bitcoin Core at a recurring interval, and generate data insights that have never been seen before.
+Log thousands of parameters specific to Bitcoin Core at a recurring interval, and generate data insights about the network that have never been seen before.

 ---

-This is a fork from the official Bitcoin Core main branch, which includes many additional features for testing the protocol and functionality of Bitcoin, as well as real-time logging of each individual peer connection, supporting Bitcoin over IPv4, IPv6, Tor, I2P, and CJDNS.
+This is a fork from the official Bitcoin Core main branch, which includes several additional features for testing the protocol and functionality of Bitcoin, as well as real-time logging of each individual peer connection, supporting Bitcoin over IPv4, IPv6, Tor, I2P, and CJDNS.
+The previous prototype can be found [here](https://github.com/simewu/bitcoin_researcher).

-Instructions
+Getting Started
 ----------------
 For first-time users, inside a Debian version of Linux, run `./first_compile.sh` from the terminal to install all the necessary prerequisites, compile, and run Bitcoin.